Statehuh/PolUVR/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to add.

 ---

-# Original Repository
+## Acknowledgments

 This project is a fork of the original [python-audio-separator](https://github.com/nomadkaraoke/python-audio-separator) repository.
+Special thanks to the contributors of the original project for their foundational work.